Rivacindela hudsoni: Habitat

+Life History

 Egg

 The first life stage of Rivacindela hudsoni is its egg form, inside of which the embryo develops.
 Although a developmental period is not yet clearly described for this species due to its recent discovery, it can be inferred to be anywhere from 9 to 29 days when following the general trends of the family Cicindelinae.

 Larva

 Once hatched, the organism is in its larval stage.
-Here, the Rivacindela hudsoni is white and grub-like with two tagmata (specialised body segments): the head and pronotum.
-Both of these segments are highly chitinised, meaning there is a strong exoskeleton covering the larva which will be shed in order for the organism's metamorphosis and/or growth to occur.
-On its lower back, the larva has a pair of large, forward facing hooks, used to anchor the organism to the substrate.
-Further, it has mandibles for prey capture which originate below its eyes.
-Not much is known of the pupal stage, as, in the same manner as all members of the Cicindelinae family, this stage of its life is completed entirely underground; it can take anywhere from three to 30 days to metamorphose.
+Here, the Rivacindela hudsoni is white and grub-like with two tagmata (specialized body segments): the head and pronotum.
+Both of these segments are highly chitinized, meaning there is a strong exoskeleton covering the larva which will be shed for metamorphosis and growth to occur.
+On its lower back, the larva has a pair of large, forward-facing hooks, used to anchor the larva to the environment around itself.
+Further, it has mandibles under the eyes to capture prey.
+Not much is known of the pupal stage, as, in the same manner as all members of the Cicindelinae family, this stage of its life is completed entirely underground, since the larvae have to ability to make tunnels.
+This stage can take anywhere from three to 30 days.

+All tiger beetle larvae are relatively similar as they spend their upbringing in the same environment: dark burrows.
+They resemble grubs with a white body and dark capsule.
+One defining feature is evident on their lower back where they have two pairs of large hooks used to pull oblivious prey into the burrow.
+They reside in burrows that range in ecological conditions; some are located in flatter land masses; others include clay banks or even a pile of rotting leaves.
+The burrow not only is a great place for larvae to await prey, but also for them to quickly retreat in times of danger.